-The department fundamentals both in Chemistry Department are equipment and independent and offers activities that professional thereby enabling them diverse fields such as Nanotechnology, emphasizes on strong theory and practicals.
-The laboratories in the equipped with modern instruments, facilitating original work.
-The course promote academic and development of students, to take up research in Biochemistry, of their studies, Junior members are encouraged to participate in various seminars and informal discussions in and outside the classrooms.
+During the course of their studies, the junior members are encouraged to participate in various seminars and informal discussions in and outside the classrooms.
 The course equips the students to pursue higher studies in prestigious institutions and Universities in India and abroad.
 Many of our former students have availed of scholarships to study at Oxford and Cambridge.
-Some of our graduate students have gone on to be selected in Universities of repute such as Yale University, Tübingen University (Germany) etc. Every year a large number of undergraduate students of chemistry Department are selected for summer projects by institutions like Indian Academy of Sciences, Bangalore, POCE programme in JNCASR Bangalore, IISER Trivandrum, BARC, NCL Pune, TIFR (Mumbai), IISc (Bangalore) and various IITs.
-Many of them later continue integrated M.Sc. - PhD courses in the same institutions as well.
+Some of our graduate students continue their post- graduation and integrated Ph.
+D. courses in various International Universities of repute in the UK, Europe, USA, Australia, Japan and other Asian countries.
+Some notable ones are the University of Chicago, Cornell, Ohio, Stony Brook, SUNY Buffalo, Maryland, Osaka, Stanford, Yale, Cambridge, Oxford, Institute of Max Planck, Trinity College (Dublin), Leiden, Tübingen (Germany), Poitiers, Pisa, Warsaw University of Technology, Ecole Polytechnique, Palaiseau (France), etc. Every year a large number of undergraduate students of Chemistry Department are selected for Summer internships offered by institutions like the IISC Bangalore; IITs; Indian Academy of Sciences, Bangalore; the POCE programme in JNCASR, Bangalore; IISERs; BARC; NCL, Pune; TIFR (Mumbai); ICARs, etc. Many of them later continue integrated M. Sc. - Ph.
+D. courses in the same institutions as well.
 A large number of junior members find placements in various private and public sector undertakings in Indian and abroad.
 Finally, it is heartening to mention that many of our alumnus are Faculty in many institutions of repute in India and abroad.